prameya/webdora-d8/README.md

-# Deploying Drupal 8 on Google App Engine and Cloud SQL
+# Deploying Drupal 8 on Google App Engine Flex and Cloud SQL
 Introduction and summary information should be included here.
-More information/description about this project should be inserted here.
+More description about this project should be inserted here.
 THIS README IS NOT COMPLETE.

 ### Assumptions
 ```